lucasromerodb/lucasromerodb/README.md

 ## Hi there, I'm Luke 👋

 Well my real name is Lucas Romero Di Benedetto but... just call me Luke.
 In my past I was an industrial designer but nowadays I make money working as a developer and I love it.
-My other two passions are making some 3D Art or drawings and play videogames.
-Love exchange knowledge and experience with oters as a way to motivate teams.
-Write documentation is important to me that's why I feel responsible to write it and make the way more easy to others every time I have the opportunity 🤗
+My other two passions are making some 3D Art or drawings and play videogames (I'm a The Legend of Zelda fan).
+What about my job, I love exchange knowledge and experience with oters and find a way to motivate teams.
+For me write documentation is important, that's why I feel responsible to write it and make the way more easy to others every time I have the opportunity 🤗

 ### Currently working on